dmackenz/p5/smallestDistance/README.md

 This sketch finds the smallest path between all randomly placed points.

-Vary the amount of points be changing the n variable in sketch.js.
+Vary the amount of points by changing the n variable in sketch.js.

 algorithm:
   -  create array holding digits 0 - (length-1)